 - Pre-slip: wide epiphyseal line without slippage.

-- Acute form: slippage occurs suddenly, normally spontaneously.
+- Acute form (10-15%): slippage occurs suddenly, normally spontaneously.

 - Acute-on-chronic: slippage occurs acutely where there is already existing chronic slip.

 The condition is also categorised as stable or unstable, which has greater prognostic value:

 - Stable (90% of cases): the patient is able to walk and osteonecrosis is very rare.

 Diagnosis is often delayed - and this is associated with a worse prognosis.
-Although surgery remains the standard treatment, the management of SCFE remains controversial - a Cochrane review is currently assessing the outcome of surgical and non-operative treatments.

-- The left hip is more commonly affected than the right; it is bilateral in 20-40% of cases.
+- The left hip is more commonly affected than the right; it is bilateral in 20-80% of cases.